 Riding the ferry is a fun and easy way to soak up Malta’s charm.
 Below are all the places you can get to on a ferry.

 Back and forth from Sliema to Valletta: Get on a ferry from Sliema to Valletta here.
-As you glide across the water, you’ll have unforgettable views of Valletta and Manoel Island.
+As you glide across the water, you’ll have great views of Valletta and Manoel Island.

 Ferries to Gozo: You’ve got a couple of options.
 If you’re on foot, there’s a passenger ferry from Valletta.
 But if you’ve got a car, you’ll want to catch the ferry from Cirkewwa.